Medical Withdrawal

 - In the case of death of an immediate family member: An obituary or other official record of death may be requested as documentation.

-Learn more about withdrawing including the impacts of withdrawing, returning to UW-Madison, and frequently asked questions.
+This page has more information about withdrawing, including the impacts of withdrawing, returning to UW–Madison, and answers to frequently asked questions.

-Step Four: Seek out campus resources for help
+Step 4: Seek out campus resources for help

 If you are facing personal challenges and need help, UW–Madison has resources available.